 This bill adds additional requirements that scrap metal dealers must follow when purchasing catalytic converters, including a requirement that any catalytic converter be marked with an identifying number that connects it to the vehicle from which it was taken.
-The bill establishes criminal penalties for the unauthorized possession or purchase of a catalytic converter and makes conforming changes.
+The bill establishes criminal penalties for the unauthorized possession or purchase of a catalytic converter, provides for the summary forfeiture of illegal catalytic converters, and makes conforming changes.